dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 > with [workplace](2015-02-25-workplace-bullying-part-three.html)
 > [bullying](2015-02-26-workplace-bullying-part-four.html).

-Basically, resources like nutrition, ATP for energy, and preproduced protein products are localized throughout the brain.
+Resources like nutrition, ATP for energy, and preproduced protein products are localized throughout the brain.
 Overexertion of specific brain circuits will exhaust those resources.
 This may be partially responsible for the effect where you can spend hours and hours on a problem and make no progress, but take a short break or relax with friends and suddenly you have a burst of creativy insight because you've given those neural circuits a chance to replentish their resources.
 If we understand the causes behind effects like these, we can engage the peculiarities of our mind for our benefit.

 Another incredibly important aspect to mental functioning is blood flow.
 This is why exercise is so important.
 Cardio increases your